prajanal/Bellabeat_Analysis_SQL/README.md

   `mturkfitbit_export.Dailyactivity_3_12`

-  *Insights: I wanted to determine if people were more active on a certain day of the week.*
+  # Insights: I wanted to determine if people were more active on a certain day of the week.*

-  # Bar chart average activity level by day of week.

 * SELECT  day_of_week,